fluidmatrix/Stemming_Tutorial/README.md

 50% +ve and 50% -ve examples.

 ![Pie Chart](<./Screenshot 2025-12-14 180630.png>)

-I have developed pre-processor which would stem the original tweet, which could be fed to train the model.
+I have developed a pre-processor which would stem the original tweet, which could be fed to train the model.

 Firstly, we have remove the punctuation and stopwords, then used